-"OH the things you say Lew, it’s like you’re not of this world!
-When night comes we should be able to find some."
+“Oh!
+The things you say Lu, it’s like you’re not of this world!
+When the suns set we should be able to find something.”

-Red pointed over to a collection of little stems pushing out of the soil, a fan of leaves opened up at the ends.
+Eka pointed over to a collection of little stems nearby, working their way out of the soil, their small, round leaves fanning out.

 “Take the one closest to you,” Eka whispered.

-Lupin went to grab it, but all of the fanned stems went to hide back into the soil.
+Lupen came to sit beside Eka, and tried to grab it, but all of the stems went to hide back into the soil.

 “You’re terrible at this.”

-“Lower your voice–" Eka commanded, "–and be still.
-When the stems come back out and the leaves open up, clap your hands together real fast.
-It'll stun them, and you can grab one – haven't you ever harvested cactubs before?
+“Lower your voice,” Eka commanded, “and be still.
+When the stems come back out and the leaves open up, clap your hands together to stun them, and then you can grab one.
+Haven’t you ever harvested cactub before?

 Eka laughed.
 “Only the best vegetable ever.
-I’ll do it.
-Watch me."
+Look, I’ll do it.”

 Like before, the cactub stems emerged, and the leaves opened up in a fan.
 Eka neared two hands to one of them, and then…

-Red grabbed the stem and pulled it out.
+The cactub froze.
+Eka grabbed the stem and pulled it out.
 The cactub was a bulbous root vegetable, purple and covered in little round nubs.
-They peeled the skin off, and ate slices of it for dinner.
-Cactub was soft and sweet on the inside, and had many seeds.
+They peeled the skin off, and ate slices for dinner.
+Cactub was soft and had many seeds.

 “You can eat these too, or toss them.
 They’ll grow back from the seed if you do that.
-For every two I eat, I toss one,” saying this, Eka tossed one seed over the left shoulder.
+For every two I eat, I toss one,” saying this, Eka tossed one.

-“Eat one-" Lupin said, chewing on a seed, "-toss one!”
+“Eat one,” Lupen said, chewing on a seed, “toss one!”
 The other found its way back into the earth.
-They did this for a long while, smiling with every mention of 'eat one' and 'toss one.'
+They did this for a long while, eating some, tossing some.

-Lupin turned to look, long-faced and red-eyed.
-“It’s late.
-We’ll check it out in the morning.”
+Lupen turned to look, long-faced and red-eyed.
+“It’s dark.
+We’ll check it out after the first sunrise…”

-Eka had no intention of postponing this discovery.
-"Fine, you stay.
+“Fine.
+You stay.
 I’ll be back.”
-Halfway through the sentence Eka was up and racing towards the point of light in the dark.
+Halfway through the sentence Eka was up already and racing towards the point of light in the dark.

-The creature stuck its face in the porthole, it contoured its large head perfectly.
-It looked like the sandfin had a face growing out of its side.
-The creature was a Finiku, large-eared with a wide flat face.
-The Finiku’s hair was light and wild, not a single strand seemed to point in the same direction.
-Eka giggled, and watched as Lupin approached the porthole so the Finiku could see better.
-Even when standing close, still, the sandfinner’s eyes looked everywhere but in the right place.
+The creature stuck its face in a porthole, the frame contoured it perfectly, making it look like the sandfin had a head growing out of its side.
+The creature was a Finiku.
+The Finiku’s hair was light and wild, not a single strand seemed to point in the same direction, except for a chunk of hair covered in pinny tar and coiled in a thick braid.
+Pinny tar was a thick, black substance used to protect ropes on a sandfin.
+The Finiku’s hands were also stained with it.
+Eka giggled, and watched as Lupen approached the porthole so the Finiku could see better.
+Even when standing close, the sandfinner’s eyes looked everywhere but in the right place.

 “What?
-No. This is the central rim.
-We’re fleshy people.
+No. We’re fleshy people.
 We’re right in front of you!
 Can’t you see us?”
-Lupin asked, perplexed.
+Lupen asked, perplexed.

 “An Eka!
-Yoranae Nono!”
-Eka said with a smirk, moving into the light.
+Yora’nae!”
+Eka said with a smirk.

 Eka nodded.
 “Friendly and fleshy”